vrtulka23/scinumtools/README.md

 ### Expression Solver

 Using `expression solver` one can quickly build a custom parser that can process numerical, logical and textual expressions.
+This module is an integral part of both, physical units and DIP modules.

 ``` python
 >>> from scinumtools.solver import *